Fermain/wp2static-addon-gitlab/README.md

 - 🔒 **Private GitLab Support** - Works with both GitLab.com and self-hosted GitLab instances
 - 🚀 **Git-Based Deployment** - Clones the repository, commits site output, and pushes to the target branch
-- 🔀 **Merge Request Mode** - Optional MR workflow with auto-merge when CI pipeline succeeds
+- 🔀 **Automatic Merge Requests** - Creates MRs with auto-merge when CI pipeline succeeds
 - 📂 **Deploy Subdirectory** - Deploy into a scoped subdirectory (default: `public/`) to protect CI and repo root files
 - 🔄 **Incremental Deployments** - Git handles changes; only modified files are committed
 - ☸️ **Kubernetes Ready** - Works in internal Kubernetes environments without internet exposure